We've independently reviewed this article to make sure it's as accurate as we can make it.

-To reset your Whirlpool ice maker, first look for a reset button – usually on the bottom.
-Hold down the reset button for a few seconds until you hear a beep.
+You need to insert a jumper wire between the T & H holes behind the Whirlpool icemaker’s plastic cover/housing.
 If that doesn’t work, you might be able to reset it by adjusting the feeling arm, turning it off and on again, or unplugging the ice maker.

 That’s the short answer, but there’s more to it than that.
 Are you ready to find out how to reset your ice maker and enjoy a refreshing drink after dinner tonight?